xiix0/scam/README.md

-The naked truth of it is, I have no shirt.
+If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
-		-- William Shakespeare, "Love's Labour's Lost"
+		-- J.R.R.
+Tolkien